axlln/es-quick-start/readme.md

 # What is //entity services

 **//entity services** is a **free** tool that will help you speed up the development of enterprise .NET solutions.
 It creates fully functional C# source code based on a simple configuration.

-Read more about [//entity services](https://entity.services/solution) , watch [short introduction video](https://youtu.be/ksIUNwSfV5g) or jump right into [documentation](https://docs.entity.services/overview/)!
+Read more about [//entity services](https://entity.services/solution) , watch [short introduction video](https://youtu.be/ksIUNwSfV5g), browse the [documentation](https://docs.entity.services/overview/) or follow the [quick start](#quickstart) instructions to try it out!

 ![entity services](img/simple_es_process.png)